Disclaimer: Naruto does not belong to me. Not even a little bit.

-The only haven I had was in my Grandmother's room.
-She slept the majority of the time, and the ANBU kept their distance from her out of respect.
+The only haven I held was in my Grandmother's room.
+She slept the majority of her time, and the ANBU kept their distance from her out of respect.
 Tsunade didn't even enter her room without her permission.
-But, I did.
+But I did.
 Truth be told, aside from myself, I was certain only one other person saw Grandmother regularly.
 A young woman with fiery red hair that every time she came around, I scuttled away so I never actually met her.
-It seemed, though, that the young woman knew Grandmother would be passing on soon, so she had to be on hand at all time in preparation.
+It seemed, though, that the young woman knew Grandmother would be passing on soon, so she had to be on hands at all time in preparation.

 Grandmother did not mind me hiding in her room, didn't even mind me sleeping in her room.
 I even started training in her room (yoga only, I was too wary of chakra).

 It was nerve-wracking, that week.
 It was horrible and long and painful.
 I wanted to run away.
 I wanted to pack all my things and flee that village, but that wasn't an option.
 Where would I go?
 I was too young; my body too immature and my skills too low to properly defend myself.
 I couldn't even escape Konoha in the first place.